Buy David Michael Walsh's Books & CD's Direct From David by Clicking on Shop Now

 Using a phone she called for a cab to take her back where she was staying to prepare for her interview with the recovered boy in the morning.

-The idea for book three is a focus on Lady Elizabeth, where she came from and who she actually is.
+The idea for the third book in the Castle of Dreams series is focused on Lady Elizabeth, where she came from and who she actually is.

 Chapter one starts in more modern times in the 1960's.
 Since time travel is a part of both the first and second books.
 I have set up Lady Elizabeth as a newspaper reporter sent to interview Thomas.